Commonwealth of England

 In retrospect, the period of republican rule for England was a failure in the short term.
 During the 11-year period, no stable government was established to rule the English state for longer than a few months at a time.
 Several administrative structures were tried, and several Parliaments called and seated, but little in the way of meaningful, lasting legislation was passed.
 The only force keeping it together was the personality of Oliver Cromwell, who exerted control through the military by way of the "Grandees", being the Major-Generals and other senior military leaders of the New Model Army.
-Not only did Cromwell's regime crumble into near anarchy upon his death and the brief administration of his son, but the monarchy he overthrew was restored in 1660, and its first act was officially to erase all traces of any constitutional reforms of the Republican period.
+Not only did Cromwell's regime crumble into near anarchy upon his death and the brief administration of his son, but the monarchy he had overthrown was restored in 1660, and its first act was officially to erase all traces of any constitutional reforms of the Republican period.
 Still, the memory of the Parliamentarian cause, dubbed the Good Old Cause by the soldiers of the New Model Army, lingered on.

 The Commonwealth period is better remembered for the military success of Thomas Fairfax, Oliver Cromwell, and the New Model Army.
-Besides resounding victories in the English Civil War, the reformed Navy under the command of Robert Blake defeated the Dutch in the First Anglo-Dutch War which marked the first step towards England's naval supremacy.
+Besides resounding victories in the English Civil War, the reformed Navy under the command of Robert Blake defeated the Dutch in the First Anglo-Dutch War, which marked the first step towards England's naval supremacy.
 In Ireland, the Commonwealth period is remembered for Cromwell's conquest of Ireland, which continued and completed the policies of the Tudor and Stuart periods.